james-stevens/handshake-ansible/README.md

 or you can get ansible to ask you for the password every time by editing the script `do_playbook`.

-Ansible also needs Python v2 or v3 installed on the target server.
+Ansible needs Python v2 or v3 installed on the target server.
 For more information see [Ansible - Managed node requirements](https://docs.ansible.com/projects/ansible/2.9/installation_guide/intro_installation.html#managed-node-requirements).

 You will also need to have Python v2 or v3 installed on the machine you